 - Understand how to interpret habitat data in relation to relevant legislation and policy.

-Who should attend? – although anyone who wishes to develop their understanding of plants and habitats is welcome, the following may find the course particularly helpful: graduates, ecological consultants, environmental managers, wardens, rangers, Wildlife Trusts, land managers, rangers, statutory agency staff, conservation practitioners, students, local authority staff.
+Who should attend? – This course is for adults 18+ (see FAQs).
+Although anyone who wishes to develop their understanding of plants and habitats is welcome, the following may find the course particularly helpful: graduates, ecological consultants, environmental managers, wardens, rangers, Wildlife Trusts, land managers, rangers, statutory agency staff, conservation practitioners, students, local authority staff.

 Knowledge level – Intermediate.
 Level descriptors can be found on the following web-page: Framework and Course Level Descriptors